-- If the task is still incomplete, the developer continues to implement the assigned task; there are no state transitions. - If the task has been fully implemented, it enters the done state, and the developer returns to the empty state.
+- A developer in the empty state: If there is a task in the to-do state, the developer is assigned to the task; This results in the developer state changing to assigned, and the task state changing to doing.
+Otherwise, nothing happens. - A developer in the assigned state: If the task is still incomplete, the developer continues to implement the assigned task; there are no state transitions.
+Otherwise, it enters the done state, and the developer returns to the empty state.